April 2026 update:Â

 All are welcome to join an online prayer service to celebrate the ecumenical day of prayer (organized annually by the Season of Creation ecumenical committee).Â

-In 2025 it will feature reflections by Cardinal Ambongo (Symposium of Episcopal Conferences of Africa and Madagascar), Bishop HernĂĄndez (Evangelical Lutheran Church of Colombia), and Rev. Bae (Presbyterian Church of Korea), as well as prayers from many other leaders from various traditions.
+In 2025 it featured reflections by Cardinal Ambongo (Symposium of Episcopal Conferences of Africa and Madagascar), Bishop HernĂĄndez (Evangelical Lutheran Church of Colombia), and Rev. Bae (Presbyterian Church of Korea), as well as prayers from other leaders from various traditions.

 âHow many are your works, Lord!